Generalized Global Symmetries of $T[M]$ Theories: Part II: Symmetry in compactifications

 \subsection{Higher groups in compactification: relation with symmetries in NLSM}

-As discussed in \cite{Gukov:2020btk}, compactification on manifold $M$ can give rise to symmetry that combines the isometry 0-form symmetry on $M$ with the internal symmetry: the generators of the internal symmetry can wrap cycles on $M$, and they are acted on by the isometry of $M$.
+As discussed in \cite{Gukov:2020btk}, compactification on manifold $M_d$ can give rise to symmetry that combines the isometry 0-form symmetry on $M_d$ with the internal symmetry: the generators of the internal symmetry can wrap cycles on $M_d$, and they are acted on by the isometry of $M_d$.
+Since the subsequent discussion is general, we will keep the dimension $D$ general in this subsection.

-Let us first review the discussion in \cite{Gukov:2020btk}.
-We consider the configuration of the background gauge field $C_n$ for an $(n-1)$-form finite Abelian symmetry ${\cal A}$ in the theory before compactification, which takes the following form of decomposition using the cocycles in $H^*(M)$:
+Let us first review the discussion in \cite{Gukov:2020btk} (see also \cite{DeMarco:2025pza,Najjar:2024vmm} for some related discussions).
+We consider the configuration of the background gauge field $C_n$ for an $(n-1)$-form finite Abelian symmetry ${\cal A}$ in the theory before compactification, which takes the following form of decomposition using the cocycles in $H^*(M_d)$: